“Do I have a medical malpractice case?” It’s the most important question you need answered when deciding whether or not you should pursue a claim.

 How Janice Helps Build a Stronger Medical Malpractice Case

 When a case has merit, Janice’s role shifts from evaluation to action.
 She organizes and tabs medical records, creates detailed chronologies or timelines, and leaves notes for the attorneys about potential issues.
-For example, in a birth injury case, she might flag missing diagnostic tests — details critical in proving a deviation from the standard of care.
+For example, in a birth injury case, she might flag missing diagnostic tests, details critical in proving a deviation from the standard of care.
 Her thorough notes help the legal team zero in on the facts.
-In pediatric cases, for instance, specialists often rely on Janice’s observations to confirm provider negligence.

 The Advantage of an In-House Medical Expert

-Medical malpractice cases are complex, with many moving parts.
-Janice and our dedicated in-house medical team work closely with attorneys and paralegals to ensure no detail is missed, whether it’s identifying missing medical records or gathering critical evidence swiftly.
+Medical malpractice cases are complex and require a high level of coordination.
+At Blume Forte, Legal Nurse Consultant Janice Fleming, and the rest of our in-house medical team work closely with our attorneys and paralegals to ensure no detail is overlooked.
+From identifying missing medical records to gathering critical evidence, the team plays a vital role in building a thorough and timely case.

-When you work with us, you’re not just another case file.
-You’re an individual who has suffered real harm and you deserve experienced, compassionate representation
+When you work with Blume Forte, you’re not just another case file.
+You’re an individual who has experienced real harm, and you deserve experienced, compassionate representation from a team fully invested in your recovery and your story.

 Blume Forte’s Medical Malpractice Evaluation Process: Putting You First with Honest Evaluation